ewilliamson22/Calendar-Project/index.md

 Ignoring sleep, I spent the most overall time on work, then on leisure (not including phone time), then on my phone.
 Tik tok overall time was not as high as I thought it would be, but it was a large proportion of my leisure time.
+My total time on it was 500 minutes, while I spent only 150 minutes on Zoom lectures.
+If I included my field hockey meetings and TA hours in the Zoom category, that number might be a few hours higher.
 I learned that I spend a huge amount of my leisure time on a screen, even though I thought that I spend a lot of time working out and going outside.

 ![](./img/10.png)